ICMPv6

 Understanding IPv6 Security

-IPv6 brings forth a multitude of security considerations that differ from its predecessor, IPv4.
-From the expanded address space to autoconfiguration mechanisms, this section explores the unique features of IPv6 and how they impact security.
+IPv6 presents a multitude of security considerations that differ from its predecessor, IPv4.
+From the expanded address space to autoconfiguration mechanisms, this section explores IPv6’s unique features and how they impact security.
 We delve into the potential vulnerabilities and threats organizations must know when implementing IPv6 networks.

 Best Practices for Securing IPv6 Networks